 Extra Hands are Always Needed on Poi Day

 I walked away from my experience at poi day having made some new local friends, a better understanding of the farming practices on the island, a totally unique travel experience to share, a full stomach, wrinkled water-logged fingers, and a big bag of freshly made poi.
 I had so much fun that I honestly was a bit leery of even sharing this Kauai find in fear of it becoming overrun.
 But Stacy Sproat-Beck, the executive director of the foundation, assured me they can always use the extra hands at Poi Day!

+Learn more about the Taste of Kauai Food tour.
 Buy poi at the local farmers market in Waipa every Tuesday.

 By [email protected] April 16, 2014 - 3:09 pm